SeniorGroup-22-23/Wing/Backend/Documentation/photoRoutes.md

 ---

 ### Update Existing Photo Record <a name="updatephoto"></a>
-_Note: Difference in PUT is Request Body must include the photoId
+_NOTE: Difference in PUT is Request Body must include the photoId._

 #### URL:
 `/photo`